• Skip to primary navigation

 There are roughly over 100 species of lettuce.

-Different species may vary slightly in taste, but they all have a similar flavor profile and can be used interchangeably in recipes.
+Different species may vary slightly in taste, but they all have a similar flavor and can be used interchangeably in recipes.

 What Does Lettuce Taste Like?